Financial Management Resources

 451 Talbot St., London, Ont.
 N6A 5E5

 Open Policy Ontario, a social policy consultancy of John Stapleton, provides an extensive document on how to plan for retirement on low-income.
-Check out his website for more information and translations of the package in French, Gujarati, and Simple Traditional Chinese.
+Open Policy Ontario’s website has more information and translations of the package in French, Gujarati, and Simple Traditional Chinese.